Giving Thanks Includes Autistic Family

-The same rules apply whether you’re attending a holiday dinner at friends or family’s homes or having them to your residence.
-Just be comfortable about what you’re doing and share that comfort with the entire family so that everyone’s comfortable.
+The same rules apply whether you’re attending a holiday dinner at friends or family’s homes or having them at your residence.
+Just be comfortable with what you’re doing and share that comfort with the entire family so that everyone’s comfortable.
 Let those you invite or who invite you know of your child’s condition and what to expect.

 Tip No. 8

 Don’t even feel guilty about it.
 After all, a refreshed you is far better for your child than if you’re a pent-up pile of emotional discombobulation.
 You have to feel human to be or act humanely.
 So treating yourself well is treating your entire family well.

 Go out for dinner, take in a movie, go on a date.
 Take a walk together; hold hands.
 Just spend an evening once in a while being a couple.
 It will help calm tensions between you both arising from family issues and problems.
 A loving kiss is more therapeutic than all the pills out there.
 Try it!

 The re-bonding between you and your spouse is going to reflect in a stronger family and better management of the problems you face.

 The other children will begin to feel anger, jealousy, and frustration with their autistic sibling and you, so make sure you’re very even-handed in the time spent with each child.
 Giving thanks is important, but make sure to include the whole family, and not specify your autistic child.
 By doing so, you’re giving credence to your other children’s fears.

 Giving the independent autistic person help to participate in the family, such as picking them up and bringing them home, or having their favorite holiday food makes them feel wonderful.

 Autism Citizen, Inc. is the trading name for Reform It Now, Inc. The latter business name will appear on the emailed receipt for your PayPal donation.